thuyanduong/paintr/README.md

 ### Front-End

+Open up another temrinal tab.
 Inside the project, run `npm install` to download dependencies.
 Then, run `npm start` to start the App.

 ## Short Reponse